Physics-informed and Unsupervised Riemannian Domain Adaptation for Machine Learning on Heterogeneous EEG Datasets: Experimental evaluation

 All data were band-pass filtered between 8 and 32\,Hz with an Infinite Impulse Response (IIR) forward-backward filter and resampled at 128\,Hz.
 The signals were segmented in epochs at each trial and of duration corresponding to the trial length with no overlap.
 Subsequently, spatial covariance matrices were computed from the filtered epochs as presented in \autoref{subec:covs}. \autoref{fig:pipeline} illustrates the classification pipeline depending on the dimension-matching method.
 Subjects are used as domains for re-centering.
 The geometric mean of the subjects used in the train set is computed by considering all their data points.
 For the test subject, the geometric mean is computed on the data from its first session, or first run if there is only one session, or the first half of the data if there is only one session and one run.

 The six datasets we used have only one channel in common: the Cz channel, located at the top of the head.
 The common channel selection thus resulted in keeping the signal from the Cz channel, and the associated covariance matrices came down to one value, the variance of this channel.
-As the union of the channels across all datasets represents 84 channels, the time series were expanded to 84 channels after ComImp, and the expanded covariance matrices after DT were of size $84 \times 84$.
-For both interpolation methods, we set the final positions to which all epochs across all datasets were interpolated to the following 17 channels: [Fp1, Fp2, F7, F3, Fz, F4, F8, C3, Cz, C4, P3, Pz, P4, T3, T4, T5, T6].
+As the union of the channels across all datasets represents $P_{\text{exp}}=84$ channels, the time series were expanded to 84 channels after ComImp, and the expanded covariance matrices after DT were of size $84 \times 84$.
+For both interpolation methods, we set the final positions to which all epochs across all datasets were interpolated to the following $P=17$ channels: [Fp1, Fp2, F7, F3, Fz, F4, F8, C3, Cz, C4, P3, Pz, P4, T3, T4, T5, T6].
+Even though we chose $P < P_{\text{exp}}$, all channels of each dataset were used to reconstruct the interpolated signals.
+We determined this number of final positions to ensure that the task-related data was present in the reconstructed signals.
 The regularization term of the SSI was set to $1\mathrm{e}{-7}$ and the one of the FI to $1\mathrm{e}{-3}$.
 For all methods, we used as classifier a logistic regression from Scikit-Learn with a L2 regularization set to $C=1$.
 In addition, we employed a subject-specific calibration procedure to estimate the upper bound of achievable performance.
 Here we use a fraction of the target subject's data as part of the training set.
 This was achieved by splitting the target subject's data into two halves, utilizing the first half for training and the second for evaluation.
 Consequently, this yielded a single calibration accuracy value for each subject.